-From the 1960 to 1970 period this dressing table was made in Japan from solid oak.
+From the 1960 to 1970 period this dressing table (recently sold) was made in Japan from solid oak.
 Useful storage and compact overall dimensions combined with 9 drawers of storage and a much larger wing mirror than we normally see on much larger versions.
 No faults to speak of and the mirror lifts off without tools for easy and convenient transport.

 89 cm wide x 40 cm deep and 180 cm high.

 In absolutely wonderful condition this 140 year old piece of furniture is in museum condition.
 Please note the detailed carving recorded in the photos.
 Even down to the original brass tooled wingnuts used to hold the adjustable mirror in the angle selected.
 Would look great in an antique or modern environment.